 - Trauma to your face, mouth or teeth from an accident

-If you are not in severe pain, your teeth are not loose, and your mouth is not bleeding, you probably don’t require immediate dental care.
-In these less severe cases you can make an appointment with a dentist.
+If you are not in severe pain, your teeth are not loose, and your mouth is not bleeding, you probably don't require immediate dental care.
+In these less severe cases you can make a regular dental appointment.

-How to find an emergency dentist near you
+How to find an emergency dentist near me

 If you have a dental emergency during regular business hours, it's just a case of finding a local dentist that can fit you in quickly.
 Most dentists build time into their schedule that allows them to see patients on short notice if urgent dental treatment is needed.